 Mason Davis, Parts Manager, RDO Equipment Co.— Kalispell, MT, and other RDO team members, presents Timothy Norton, Treasurer and Flathead Marines, Inc. founding board member, with a Community Grant from the Offutt Family Foundation.

-Sergeant Colton Levi Derr Foundation, a nonprofit focusing on mental health, was awarded $10,000 after Colin Zilverberg, a veteran and RDO Equipment Co. account manager, highlighted the urgent need to promote and support veterans’ services in the Black Hills area of South Dakota.
+Sergeant Colton Levi Derr Foundation, a nonprofit focusing on mental health, was awarded a grant after Zilverberg, a veteran and RDO Equipment Co. account manager, highlighted the urgent need to promote and support veterans’ services in the Black Hills area of South Dakota.